Foundations of regular variation on topological spaces: Continuous functions

+and $\mu_{u_1,\dots,u_m}(\{x\colons |x(u_0)|>1\})\in(0,\infty)$.
 This choice is particularly relevant if $\II=\R$ or $\II=\ZZ$ and $\xi$ is \emph{stationary}.
-Then it is possible to set $u_0=0$ and refer to \cite[Theorem~2.1]{bas:seg09} which establishes the equivalence of finite dimensional regular variation as specified in Definition~\ref{def:fidi} and the property \eqref{eq:27x} with $u_0=0$ combined with regular variation of $\xi(0)$ and the stationarity assumption, see also Propositions~\ref{prop:cumulative-moduli} and \ref{prop:C-stationary}.
+In this case, it is possible to set $u_0=0$ and refer to \cite[Theorem~2.1]{bas:seg09}, which establishes the equivalence of finite-dimensional regular variation as specified in Definition~\ref{def:fidi} and the property \eqref{eq:27x} with $u_0=0$, when combined with the regular variation of $\xi(0)$ and the stationarity assumption, see also Propositions~\ref{prop:cumulative-moduli} and \ref{prop:C-stationary}.
 The limiting probability measure on the right-hand side of \eqref{eq:27x} determines the distribution of the \emph{tail process} of $\xi$. \paragraph{Uniform metric} Let $\Cont([0,1])$ be the (Polish) space of continuous functions $x:[0,1]\to\R$ with the uniform metric.
-The studies of regular variation on this space were initiated in \cite{haan-lin2001}, see \cite{kim:kok24} for a recent work concerning applications of this concept.
-All papers on this subject starting from \cite{haan-lin2001} endow the carrier space with the ideal generated by the modulus $\modulus(x)=\|x\|_\infty$ (in-explicitly present in all constructions), which is the uniform norm of the function $x$.
+The study of regular variation on this space was initiated in \cite{haan-lin2001}; see \cite{kim:kok24} for recent work concerning applications of this concept.
+All papers on this subject, following \cite{haan-lin2001}, endow the carrier space with the ideal generated by the modulus $\modulus(x)=\|x\|_\infty$ (implicitly present in all constructions), which is the uniform norm of the function $x$.
 This is also the metric exclusion ideal $\sC_0$ obtained by excluding the zero function.
-In this case (B) holds and, by Proposition~\ref{prop:polar-decomp}(ii) which corresponds to \cite[Corollary~2.13]{haan-lin2001}, a random continuous function $\xi$ is regularly varying if and only if the conditional distribution of $\xi/\|\xi\|_\infty$ given that $\|\xi\|_\infty>t$ weakly converges to a probability measure on $\SS_\modulus=\{x\in \Cont([0,1]):\|x\|_\infty=1\}$.
+In this case, Condition~\hyperref[condS]{(S)} holds and, by Proposition~\ref{prop:polar-decomp}(ii) (which corresponds to \cite[Corollary~2.13]{haan-lin2001}), a random continuous function $\xi$ is regularly varying if and only if $\|\xi\|$ is regularly varying and the conditional distribution of $\xi/\|\xi\|_\infty$, given that $\|\xi\|_\infty>t$, converges weakly to a probability measure on $\SS_\modulus=\{x\in \Cont([0,1])\colons \|x\|_\infty=1\}$.

 The following result is another criterion for regular variation on $\sC_0$.
 For a continuous function $x$ on $[0,1]$, define